omahs/docs-114/src/develop/smart-contracts/tokensale.md

         _rate = rate;
         _supply = supply;

-        // fundamental mechanic of dapps working with tip3 - deploy it's own wallet to operate with. check tip3 specs for more info
+        // fundamental mechanic of dapps working with tip3 - deploy its own wallet to operate with. check tip3 specs for more info
         ITokenRoot(distributedTokenRoot).deployWallet {
             value: 0.2 ever,
             flag: 1,